 Location: New Britain

-This internship will offer a student the opportunity to gain practical experience in a museum environment and to assist with a variety of research and hands-on projects.
-The role of the Education Intern is to assist with the planning and facilitation of children’s studio programs, the ongoing organization of the hands-on Art Lab space, a variety of educational marketing initiatives, and off-site outreach events, as well as general duties in the Education Department.
-This intern will work within the Education Department under the guidance and training of the Manager of Family & Studio Programs and closely with other Education Department staff and Museum interns.
+The partly remote internship will offer a student the opportunity to gain practical experience in a museum environment and to assist with a variety of research, content creation, and marketing strategies.
+The role of the Education Intern is to support the planning, implementation, and promotion of educational programming and digital content.
+This intern will work within the Education Department under the direction of the Coordinator of Youth Studio and Family Programs and the part-time Museum Educator, and closely with other Education Department staff and Museum interns.

 Duties may include, but are not limited to:

 Community Outreach & Partnership Initiatives

 The intern will be subject to follow the Museum's COVID-19 Protocol for All Staff.
 The Museum's COVID-19 policies adhere to the State of Connecticut guidelines for the reopening of offices and the "Cumulative Risk Reduction" strategy.
 The approach involves rigorous procedures and preventative measures to ensure the safety of Museum staff, volunteers, and visitors, including touchless temperature checks, mandatory masks, social distancing, frequent handwashing/sanitizing, and limiting the number of persons in a space.
 In adherence to these policies, the student will work remotely and only come into the Museum for scheduled program preparation and/or facilitation.
 The intern will be urged not to come into the Museum if they are not feeling well.
 Upon the start of the internship, the intern will be required to read the addendum for COVID-19 Protocol and Office Safety and submit a signature page confirming their understanding of the policies.